 The total number of bankruptcy petitions rose in 2018 (Chart 1).
 The Tax Administration’s share of all petitions has been about 40 per cent, but it grew to about 44 per cent in 2018.
 Growth in 2018 is due to the 2017 system overhaul, as a result of which the percentage of petitions handled by the Tax Administration was only 33 per cent.
 The monthly statistics show that growth was seen particularly in the first quarter of 2018, after which the number of bankruptcy petitions instituted by the Tax Administration levelled out.

 The information exchange between the authorities is at the core of the fight against the grey economy.
 It is difficult to make the right decisions without sufficient information on the financial standing of a subject or an applicant.
-The obligation compliance report is an updated summary of the essential records held by the authorities.
-The obligation compliance reports are issued by the Grey Economy Information Unit.
+The Compliance Report is an updated summary of the essential records held by the authorities.
+The Compliance Reports are issued by the Grey Economy Information Unit.
 The reports help authorities target and execute their control measures.
 The exchange of information between the authorities must always be based on the law.

-The information on the obligation compliance report is illustrative of the level of compliance of an organisation or a person with statutory obligations.
+The information on the Compliance Report is illustrative of the level of compliance of an organisation or a person with statutory obligations.
 The report includes information on activities, financial standing and compliance with obligations related to taxes, statutory pension, accident insurance and unemployment insurance contributions and fees levied by Customs.

-The information on the obligation compliance report is mostly based on information submitted by the subjects themselves.
+The information on the Compliance Report is mostly based on information submitted by the subjects themselves.
 The report includes payroll information obtained from the Tax Administration, pension contribution information obtained from the Finnish Centre for Pensions and Customs information.
 The report also includes a possible extract from the enforcement register and information on bankruptcy and restructuring proceedings.
 The reports can be requested and received through an automated interface.